Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 ```
 mvn clean -q -pl com.intel.oap:oap-cache -am  -Ppersistent-memory -Pvmemcache -DskipTests package
 ```

-## Integrating with Spark

-Although SQL Index and Data Source Cache act as a plug-in JAR to Spark, there are still a few tricks to note when integrating with Spark.
-The OAP team explored using the Spark extension & data source API to deliver its core functionality.
-However, the limits of the Spark extension and data source API meant that we had to make some changes to Spark internals.
-As a result you must check whether your installation is an unmodified Community Spark or a customized Spark.

-### Integrating with Community Spark

-If you are running a Community Spark, things will be much simpler.
-Refer to [User Guide](User-Guide.md) to configure and setup Spark to work with OAP.

-### Integrate with Customized Spark

-In this case check whether the OAP changes to Spark internals will conflict with or override your private changes.

-- If there are no conflicts or overrides, the steps are the same as the steps of unmodified version of Spark described above.
-- If there are conflicts or overrides, develop a merge plan of the source code to make sure the code changes you made in to the Spark source appear in the corresponding file included in OAP the project.
-Once merged, rebuild OAP.

 ## Enabling NUMA binding for PMem in Spark